johnnylieu/Homework/read me.md

 * Download my "Develop" folder in its entirety.
 * Using GitBash, navigate to this folder on your desktop.
 * Use command "code .." in GitBash without the quatations.

+## Summary

+This is the Horiseon client source code for its marketing site.
+Horiseon is the leading provider in the SEO field.
+Our clients know the importance of having a social media presence and we provide that for them.

 ## Usage